richardatlateralblast/weewee/README.md

 Wrapper Extension Engine for veewee

-A ruby script of generating veewee templates based on some defaults
+A ruby script for generating veewee templates based on some defaults

 Currently has basic functionality for Linux.
 Planning to add Solaris.